 Rotating your veggies (planting different veggies in different spots every year) helps minimize pests and disease.
-It also helps to manage your soil better as some crops are heavier feeders than others and some (like legumes) actually add nitrogen back into the soil.
+It also helps to manage your soil better as some crops are heavier feeders than others and some, like legumes, actually add nitrogen back into the soil.

 Our plot is 30′ x 40′.
-I have divided it into four segments so we can walk around easily and plan for our crop rotation.
+I have divided it into four segments so we can walk around easily and plan for crop rotation.
 Basically, I just move all the same things from one quadrant into the next quadrant.
 In 4 years, the zucchini and pumpkins will be back in the same quadrant.

 Did you know planting onions next to carrots can help control the carrot fly, that rosemary repels the cabbage fly or that pole beans and beets planted next to each other will stunt each others’ growth?
-It might seem crazy at first glance, but of course it makes sense that nature created natural systems to control and manage life.
+It might seem crazy at first glance, but it makes sense that nature created natural ways to control and manage life.
 All we need to do is learn from it and respect it.
-So, as much as possible, I plan according to which plants like to be beside each other and which don’t, eg. borage and cucumbers love each other.
-A google search on Companion Planting will provide you with more than enough information on which plants go in which quadrant.
+As much as possible, I plan according to which plants like to be beside each other and which don’t, eg. borage and cucumbers love each other while beans and onions do not.
+This is how I decided which plants go in which quadrant.